 What if I have a question about how to support my child/teen?

 We're only a phone call away!
 Tomorrow's Rainbow will be there to answer your questions about how to support your grieving child or teen.
 Please do not hesitate to contact us directly with your concerns and needs at 954.978.2390.

 How do I know if my child needs a greater level of mental health support?

 Screeners and assessments are part of the intake process.
-If the need arises for more individualized, therapy based services, Tomorrow's Rainbow offers highly effective Equine Assisted Psychotherapy with our team of Eagala certified practitioners.
+If the need arises for more individualized, therapy-based services, Tomorrow's Rainbow offers highly effective Equine Assisted Psychotherapy with our team of Eagala-certified practitioners.
 We will help you navigate this process to determine the best program for your child.
-Our Bereavement Services Coordinator will assist you in navigating the best solutions for your family.
+Our Bereavement Program Coordinator will assist you in navigating the best solutions for your family.